craftingcity/The-Known-World/README.md

 ### Ex-Occupation
 While your specific background is likely tied deeply to your character's Culture and Heritage, as well as our ideas about your charachter's story, what the **Player's Handbook** calls background I would like to call your character's ex-occupation.

 > Once, I was an adventurer like you, then I took an arrow to the knee.
 I was in the military before, during the Invasion of Orcus, and my training served me well in my days of glory.
 They only keep me on watch these days.
-Bum a cig?
+Mind if I bum a joint?
 > \- A guard I just made up

 That guard may have been an adventurer for some time, but they were never on the star-studded cast of a **Dungeons and Dragons** campaign, like your character will be.
 Something made your character switch paths, starting them into a life of adventure ending in power or death.